awsdocs/amazon-ecs-developer-guide/doc_source/example_user_data_scripts.md

 ## Amazon ECS\-Optimized Amazon Linux AMI Container Instance with Amazon EFS File System<a name="alinux-efs"></a>

 This example user data script configures an instance launched from the Amazon ECS\-optimized Amazon Linux AMI to use an existing Amazon EFS file system\.
-For more information, see [Tutorial: Using Amazon EFS File Systems with Amazon ECS](using_efs.md)
+For more information, see [Amazon EFS Volumes](efs-volumes.md)

 This script does the following:
 + Install the `nfs-utils` package, which installs an NFS client\.